Chief Executive Officer

-Mike has been the director of Public Voice since April 2015, having set up the organisation the previous year as the vehicle to deliver Healthwatch in Haringey.
-Mike has worked in a number of senior management roles including, Director of Regeneration for the NHS in London, Director of Housing and Social Services for a London Borough and Chief Executive of a Housing Action Trust.
-Most of his work experience has been in diverse, urban communities in London with five years as housing manager in Glasgow.
+Mike has worked in a number of senior management roles including, Director of Public Voice, Director of Regeneration for the NHS in London, Director of Housing and Social Services for a London Borough and Chief Executive of a Housing Action Trust.
+Most of his work experience has been in diverse, urban communities in London, with five years as housing manager in Glasgow.

-Eamonn is responsible for all our communications and marketing activities, from our website, media relationships and social networks, through to publicity materials, communications strategy and the management of our company brand and project brands.
-He is a highly experienced communications and marketing professional with a wide range of experience in both the public and private sectors.
-He has spent time working in local government, education and teaching, the voluntary and community sector, and as a consultant within the creative industries.
+Eamonn is responsible for all our communications and marketing activities, from our communications strategy, media relationships and company brand/project brands, through to project planning, business development, our website, social networks, and all our publicity materials.
+He is a highly experienced business, communications and marketing professional with a wide range of experience in both the public and private sectors.
+He has spent time working in local government, education, the voluntary and community sector, and as a consultant within the creative industries.

 Mary supports Public Voice’s team of volunteers working across all projects.
 Previous roles were with Groundwork London’s volunteer Energy Champions programme, Energise London and Family Action.
 Earlier work was in waste prevention with Enfield Council and environmental campaigning for Greenpeace and Friends of the Earth.
 Mary also works part-time for the Muswell Hill Sustainability Group and volunteers for a health charity helpline.

 Sharon’s career has focused on both health and social care, and consumer representation.
 A former university senior lecturer in social policy, she was appointed Chair of Commission for Patient and Public Involvement in Health in 2002-2008, and then Chair of London Travelwatch 2008-2012.
-She currently serves as a consumer representative at the Food Standards Agency, as well as being a parliamentary adviser on health care.
+She has also served as a consumer representative at the Food Standards Agency, and as a parliamentary adviser on health care for some years.
 Sharon chaired the Haringey Citizen’s Advice Bureaux from 2007 to 2015, and is a trustee of the Bernie Grant Arts Centre in Tottenham, where she ran the office of the late Bernie Grant MP from 1987–2000, and was also an elected councillor.

 Vernon is a highly experienced Director with wide ranging professional and managerial experience in both the public and private sectors.
 He has a multi-disciplinary background with extensive experience of infrastructure planning and delivery as well as the broader aspects of urban planning and development, the environment, regeneration and management.
 Much of his career has been spent working in local government and, more recently, the NHS.
 He is also a Director of a small professional services and management consultancy, JVM.
 Previous roles have included Deputy Director of Environment and Planning at the City of Westminster, Director of Growth and Regeneration at Harlow and senior positions with the Amey Group, Interserve and Tribal Group.
 He began his career as a planning and transportation graduate trainee at the Greater London Council and is qualified as a town planner.